+44 (0)2080591059 [email protected]

 We operate under robust internal audit frameworks and cost assurance methodologies, aligning with government and infrastructure sector compliance standards.
 Examples of how we achieve this are by:

-• Aligning our audit programs to comply with international standards
+• Aligning our audit programmes to comply with recognised international standards.

 Code of Conduct